 To keep a tab on the Financial resource you are better advised to check the college site you want to apply or even get in touch with students ambassador or Admission Director to know about it more about fall semester vs spring semester.

-3.Jobs after graduation- In fall it is relatively easier to find the internships opportunities as companies plan their recruitment accordingly.
+3.Jobs after graduation- In fall it is relatively easier to find internship opportunities as companies plan their recruitment accordingly.
 But companies for MiM do recruit students from Feb intake.
 Sometimes, students also take gap years so a student starting in fall intake could graduate with someone from spring intake.
 Hence finding a job or internship should not be an issue in the long run.

-In conclusion, we believe there are various pros and cons of applying to B-schools for fall or spring intake but depending on how you plan it can easily be traversed.
+In conclusion, we believe there are various pros and cons of applying to B-schools for fall or spring intake but depending on how you plan, it can easily be traversed.

 The B-Schools which accepts application for spring intake are as follows-